medic/cht-core/README.md

 This is the repository of the CHT Core Framework, a technical resource of the [Community Health Toolkit (CHT)](https://communityhealthtoolkit.org) contributed by Medic.

 Medic is a nonprofit organization on a mission to improve health in the hardest-to-reach communities through open-source software.
-Medic Mobile serves as the technical steward of the Community Health Toolkit.
+Medic serves as the technical steward of the Community Health Toolkit.

 For the latest changes and release announcements see our [release notes](https://github.com/medic/cht-core/tree/master/release-notes).
 Our exact support matrix (including older app versions) can be found [in our docs](https://docs.communityhealthtoolkit.org/core/overview/supported-software/).